ZackMurry/cs4320-project/README.md

     Header.tsx # Top header for non-admin portal
   /lib # Directory for non-React files
-    types.ts # Custom type definitions (domain-specific types) package.json # Node.js dependencies and configuration
-  tsconfig.json # TypeScript configuration
+    types.ts # Custom type definitions (domain-specific types) buildGroupArray.ts # Function to add the full names of each group at an array of groups package.json # Node.js dependencies and configuration tsconfig.json # TypeScript configuration